CloudLabsAI-Azure/Knowledge_Assistant_Agent/Labs/Lab-02.md

     ![image](./media/im6.png)

+    >**Note:** The output may vary; it won’t be exactly the same, but it will look similar to this.

 ## Summary
 In this lab, you have completed the following tasks:
-- Created an Azure AI Search resource
+- Configured an Azure AI Search instance
-- Created a Storage account
+- Configured the Storage Account
 - Created a vector index
 - Created a knowledge assistant agent
 - Added the Azure AI Search as a knowledge source